Ohio employer negligence lawyer reviews preventable Injuries and Deaths linked to unsafe worksites for plaintiffs nationwide

 The U.S. Occupational Safety and Health Administration (OSHA) records and publishes annual accounts of employer negligence that results in serious accidents that may include falls and crush injuries, defective tools, electrocutions and burns, trauma and amputations, toxic exposure and poisoning and heavy equipment failure.

-Joe Lyon is a highly-rated Cincinnati workplace injury attorney and Ohio employer negligence lawyer with experience in catastrophic injuries litigation.
+Joe Lyon is a highly-rated Cincinnati Workplace injury Attorney and Ohio employer negligence lawyer with experience in catastrophic injuries litigation.
 Mr. Lyon has represented plaintiffs nationwide in a wide variety of workplace injury and death claims.

-Legal Action: Contact an Ohio Employer Negligence Lawyer
+Ohio Employer Negligence Lawyer

 OSHA’s Fatal Facts series describes cases where employers fail to identify and correct hazardous working conditions, and in turn lead to fatalities at their worksites.
 Common industries highlighted include automobile repair, agriculture, aviation, construction, oil & gas, fracking, mining, and manufacturing.
 Recent reports include the following: